Who this practice is for.

 You are a PhD candidate, a journal reviewer, a course designer, or faculty at an osteopathic or somatic training programme.
 You are working with clinical material — developing curriculum, designing assessment approaches, interpreting research at the boundary of manual therapy and pain science — and you want a practitioner who has spent time in both the clinical room and the academic frame.

-I am completing a Master's in pain science and person-centred care at Metropolia University of Applied Sciences, Helsinki.
-My research engages predictive processing, active inference, and evidence-informed practice in manual therapy.
-I taught for five years at CEESO Paris, served as president of the Académie d'Ostéopathie de France, and have been in continuous clinical practice for twenty-three years.
+I am completing a Master's in Osteopathy at Metropolia University of Applied Sciences, Helsinki, developing knowledge in neuroscience, enactive approaches, person-centred care, pain science, and sustainable leadership.
+I spent five years on faculty at CEESO Paris, served as president of the Académie d'Ostéopathie de France from 2012 to 2015, and have been in continuous clinical practice for twenty-three years.

 Relevant services: Professional Consultation